Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Main Reasons: Functionality, Aesthetics, Accessibility

 The main reason that most of my clients decided to do a bathroom tub to shower conversion is basically because they never take baths anymore.
-The second is that their tub is worn out or outdated and their looking for a change.
-The third reason is that they always wanted a curbless, or walk in shower (WIS).
+The second is that their bathtub is worn out or outdated and they're looking for a change.
+The third reason is that they always wanted a curbless, or walk-in shower (WIS) for improved accessibility and a modern look.

-Bathroom shower conversions are also an opportunity to, not only create a functional space, but also create a space that’s aesthetically pleasing.
-This is a high priority for most of my clients with budget being the main limiting factor.
+Bath / shower conversions are also an opportunity to, not only create a more functional and accessible bathroom space, but also one that’s aesthetically pleasing - a high priority for most of my clients, with budget being the main limiting factor.

-Before embarking on your bathtub into shower conversion, I always recommend that some kind of design/ layout tool be used to plan the new space.
-Unless you are planning to hire a bathroom designer, this is pretty important in my opinion, and also pretty easy to do.
+I also recommend using a design/ layout tool to plan their new space.
+Unless you're planning to hire a bathroom designer, this step is pretty important in my opinion, but also pretty easy.

 If you prefer a sleek and modern aesthetic, large-format porcelain or natural stone tiles are great options.
 For a more traditional look, something like classic white subway tile with contrasting grout is an easy choice.
 For a budget-friendly option, acrylic shower panels are available in numerous colors and finishes.

-I always recommend that my clients look online for bathroom images to find the look they prefer.
-This is a fool proof method because it gives you the confidence that your bathroom will look great when the projects done, and it really helps your contractor(s) know exactly what kind of look you want, and what kind of materials to prefer.
+I always recommend that my clients look online (and social) for bathroom images to find the look they prefer.
+This is a fool proof method because it gives you the confidence that your bathroom will look great when the projects done, and it really helps your contractor(s) know exactly what kind of look you want, and what kind of fixtures and finishes you prefer if you’re hiring a contractor.

 Tile-Ready Pans/ Trays

-There are several prefab tile-ready foam bases in various shapes and sizes to consider, all with different drain orientations to suite your specific bathroom floor drainage location.
+An excellent option is a prefab tile-ready foam shower pan / tray on the shower floor.
+They come in various shapes and sizes, with different drain orientations to suit your specific bath drainage location.

 When my clients’ budget is a bit too lean for a curbless WIS, but they still want the elegance of tile, I always suggest the less expensive above grade tile-ready pans.
 This usually means a prefab foam pan/ tray like the Wedi Fundo Primo, or the Schluter Kerdi pan.
-These are both tile-ready pans that are installed over the subfloor, with a curb surrounding them.
+These are both tile-ready pans, installed over the subfloor, with a surrounding curb.

-You should also keep in mind that most tile-ready foam pans/ bases can be modified to match your space (or your drain location).
-Even if the manufacturer doesn’t offer an extension kit, you can always cut a larger one down to size or extend a smaller one with dry pack mortar so that it conforms perfectly to the shape and size of the location the chose for your new shower.
+You should also keep in mind that most tile-ready foam pans/ bases can be customized to match your bath layout, floor drain location, and your personal style.
+Even if the manufacturer doesn’t offer an extension kit, you can always cut a larger one down to size or extend a smaller one with dry pack mortar so that it conforms perfectly to the ideal shape and size.
+Ad: Three text links above are Amazon affiliate links.
+See my affiliate disclosure page for details.

 Finished Pans/ Trays